IBM/trusted-service-identity/docs/spire-multi-cluster.md

 # Deploying Tornjak in multi-cluster environment
-This document describes the steps required to setup Tornjak with SPIRE Server hosting identities for multiple clusters.
+This document describes the steps required to setup Tornjak with SPIRE Server providing identities for multiple clusters.

 This assumes the Tornjak Server is already deployed as described in [SPIRE with Helm](./spire-helm.md) or [SPIRE on OpenShift](./spire-on-openshift.md)